cryptimeleon/craco/README.md

 ## Security Disclaimer
 **WARNING: This library is meant to be used for prototyping and as a research tool *only*.
 It has not been sufficiently vetted for use in security-critical production environments.
 All implementations are to be considered experimental.**

 ## Features

-Craco implements interfaces and tests for basic cryptographic primitives such as commitment schemes, encryption schemes, and more.
+Craco implements interfaces and test classes for basic cryptographic primitives such as commitment schemes, encryption schemes, and more.

 We also implement a number of such schemes.